-Study of the scientific method and the use of research as a tool for professional practice.
+Examine and understand research processes and methods in social work, with the focus on consuming and analyzing research at all levels of social work practice.
 Three lecture hours a week for one semester.
 Prerequisite: Graduate standing in social work, or graduate standing and consent of instructor or the graduate adviser.